elixir-europe/rdmkit/pages/contribute/github_way.md

 Prerequisites:
 * No technical knowledge
 * A GitHub account.
-If you don’t have one, [create a free GitHub account](https://github.com/join) before you start.
+If you do not have one, [create a free GitHub account](https://github.com/join) before you start.

 ## Announce and discuss your proposal through GitHub “issues”